moonline/UW.Olivos-Roche/Paper.rst

    * - * Local streets allow safe cycling
        * Bicycle racks at shops
        * Bicycle racks on the train
-     - * Dangerous speed humps
+     - * Dangerous speed humps & at-grade sewer
        * Cycling on collectors and in the night is dangerous
-       * At-grade sewer
-       * No bicycle lanes/paths or parking spaces
-       * No monitored bicycle stations
+       * No bicycle lanes/paths, parking spaces or monitored bicycle stations

 The bicycle infrastructure in Olivos, Roche does clearly not satisfy the cyclists needs.
 The only existing bicycle infrastructure are the bicycle racks on the train.